kdgregory/aws-misc/README.md

 [cloudwatch-log-cleanup](lambda/cloudwatch-log-cleanup)             | Deletes CloudWatch log streams that are empty because of the log group's retention period.
 [cloudwatch-log-transform](lambda/cloudwatch-log-transform)         | Transforms CloudWatch Logs events from a Kinesis stream.
 [elb-to-es](lambda/elb-to-es)                                       | Imports Elastic Load Balancer logfiles into Elasticsearch.
-[es-cleanup-signed](lambda/es-cleanup-signed)                       | Cleans up old indexes from an Elasticsearch cluster.
-See [this](https://www.kdgregory.com/index.php?page=aws.loggingPipeline) for more info.
+[es-index-cleanup](lambda/es-index-cleanup)                         | Deletes up old indexes from an Elasticsearch cluster.
+See [this blog post](https://www.kdgregory.com/index.php?page=aws.loggingPipeline) for more info.
-[es-cleanup-unsigned](lambda/es-cleanup-unsigned)                   | An Elasticsearch cleanup Lambda for clusters that allow unsigned access.
 [json-logging](lambda/json-logging)                                 | A module that will configure the Python logging framework for JSON output with Lambda-specific metadata.